jskaggs2/Delineate-Watersheds/README.md

 # BuildSheds
-A watershed delineation workflow using arcpy tools and user provided data and parameters.
+A watershed delineation work _flow_ using arcpy tools and user provided data and parameters.

 ## vars_BuildSheds
 Define user data and parameters.